 Supported input video codecs

-For a video to be transcoded on Good Grants, all of its codecs need to be supported by Amazon Web Services.
-Please find the latest and complete list of supported codecs here.
+Note that amongst the file types listed above, many different codecs may be used and cannot be so easily identified.
+For a video to be transcoded on Good Grants, its codecs must supported by Amazon Elastic Transcoder.
+Please find the latest and complete list of supported codecs here, under the heading 'What video formats can I transcode into?'.